ibm-cloud-docs/FileStorage/expandable_file_storage.md

 # Expanding File Share Capacity
 {: #expandCapacity}

 With this feature, current users of {{site.data.keyword.filestorage_full}} are able to expand the size of their {{site.data.keyword.filestorage_short}} in GB increments up to 12 TB immediately.
 They don't need to create a duplicate or manually migrate data to a larger volume.
-There’s no outage or lack of access to the storage while the resize is taking place.
 {:shortdesc}

 Billing for the volume is automatically updated to add the pro-rated difference of the new price to the current billing cycle.
 Then, the full new amount is billed in the next billing cycle.

-This feature is only available in [select data centers](/docs/FileStorage?topic=FileStorage-selectDC).
+This feature is available in [most data centers](/docs/FileStorage?topic=FileStorage-selectDC).

+The upgrade process is not instantaneous.
+You can expect to see the updated size in the UI or through the API in a short while after you put in the modification request.
+There's no outage or lack of access to the storage while the resize is taking place, so you can continue your operations as normal.

 ## Advantages of Expandable Storage